UW-Hydro/VIC/README.txt

 	boundary conditions for final pass through solver.
 KAC

+Removed -g from normal compiling options.

+	Files Affected:

+	Makefile

+	Description:

+	At some point, "-g" was added to the normal compiling options.
+	This has been removed.
+To use the -g option, users should uncomment the "debug" section of the makefile.
+TJB

+Changed "vicInterp" to "vicDisagg".

+	Files Affected:

+	Makefile

+	Description:

+	Changed the name of the makefile option to compile vic with the OUTPUT_FORCE option set to TRUE.
+The term "disaggregate" is more correct than the term "interpolate", so "vicDisagg" seems more appropriate.
+The usage of this option is as follows:

+	At command prompt, type
+		make disagg

+	This will create the executable vicDisagg, which is simply vicNl compiled with OUTPUT_FORCE set to TRUE in user_def.h.
+TJB

 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.1.0 beta r3 to VIC 4.1.0 beta r4 *****
 --------------------------------------------------------------------------------